cjwit/worldmusic_development/_resources/resources.markdown

     author: "Abelton"
     date: 2017
     link: "https://learningmusic.ableton.com"
-    description: "An in-browswer interactive series of lessons on rhythm, pitch, and similar concepts that includes a playground.
+    description: "An in-browser interactive series of lessons on rhythm, pitch, and similar concepts that includes a playground.
 Built by the makers of Abelton Live."
     tags:
      - "Musical Instruments"
      - "Musical Terms"